Compare Campervan Rentals in Alice Springs

 Price: from $55 per site per night

-Amenities: toilets, showers, potable water, powered sites, bins, bbq, camp kitchen, laundry
+Amenities: restrooms, showers, potable water, powered sites, trash cans, grill, camp kitchen, laundry

 Curtain Springs Wayside Inn & Freecamp, Uluru

-An outback classic, Curtain Springs is a popular pit stop for road-worn travellers riding en route to Uluru.
-With these free camps, it’s kosher to buy a meal or a pint at the on-site roadhouse.
+An outback classic, Curtain Springs is a popular pit stop for road-weary travelers driving en route to Uluru.
+With these free camps, it's customary to buy a meal or a pint at the on-site roadhouse.
 Hot showers and powered sites entail a fee of $4 and $55, respectively.

 Price: free

-Amenities: toilets, showers, water refills, powered sites, fire pits, bbq, laundry, fuel
+Amenities: restrooms, showers, water refills, powered sites, fire pits, BBQ, laundry, fuel

 Discovery Parks Kings Canyon, Kings Canyon